natmasslove/aws_howto/glue_emrserverless_comparison/README.md

 2. Other common data stores

-There might be a requirement in your data platform to interact with third-party data stores.
-It might be SAP HANA, Snowflake, databases in Azure Cloud etc.
-AWS Glue provides out-of-the-box connectors for many data stores like these (and list is growing).
+Your data platform might need to interface with third-party data stores such as SAP HANA, Snowflake, or databases in Azure Cloud. **AWS Glue** offers ready-to-use connectors for many such data stores, and the list is constantly expanding.

-This saves your from hassle of picking correct JDBC driver, downloading it and integrating it into your job and, then, maintaining driver version etc. (which would be exactly EMR Serverless scenario for majority of data stores).

-AWS Glue takes an upperhand here as well.
+Using AWS Glue saves you the trouble of selecting and maintaining the correct JDBC driver, a process that is necessary in **EMR Serverless** for most third-party data stores.
+This ease of integration gives AWS Glue an advantage in scenarios involving diverse data sources.

 ## Observability

-AWS Glue got some nice additions lately, so it's fair to say that both services provide a very good set of capabilities to monitor job and investigate potentials bottlenecks/painpoints.

-**EMR Studio** provides Spark UI (for running jobs) and Spark History server (for completed ones) visualization for each job run you have.
-Alternatively, you can generate a job run's temporary URL for Spark UI dashboard using AWS SDK or CLI commands.
+Recently, AWS Glue has seen significant improvements in its observability features, bringing it on par with EMR Serverless in terms of capabilities for monitoring jobs and identifying potential bottlenecks or issues.

+**EMR Serverless** provides effective job monitoring tools.
+It includes the Spark UI for real-time tracking of running jobs and the Spark History Server for insights into completed ones.
+For convenience, monitoring can be done via EMR Studio UI or by generating a Spark UI dashboard URL for specific job runs using AWS SDK or CLI commands.

 ![EMR Serverless Spark UI](img/emrs_spark_ui.png)

-**AWS Glue** also provides sufficient capabilities in that regard.
-Even better, there were several recent improvement adding observability metrics and Spark UI:
+**AWS Glue** recent enhancements have introduced more observability metrics and access to the Spark UI, providing detailed insights into job performance.:

 ![Glue Spark UI and metrics](img/glue_observability.png)

 ### Service-Specific features

-AWS Glue provides several enhancements which might accelerate or ease the development process including:
+AWS Glue stands out with several unique features that can speed up and simplify the development process.
+These include:
-- Dynamic Data Frame which has some nice method for easier data reads/writes integrating with AWS Glue Connections and AWS Glue Data Catalog
+- Dynamic Data Frames offering convenient methods for data reads/writes, these frames integrate seamlessly with AWS Glue Connections and the AWS Glue Data Catalog.
-- Job bookmarks
+- Job bookmarks.

 From development perspective having those additions might be considered as an advantage for AWS Glue Jobs.

 ## Benchmark test

-The main purpose of this test was to compare services cost and performance.
-In other words, which one would be cheaper to process a portion of data and how the execution time compares.
+The primary goal of our benchmark test was to evaluate the cost-effectiveness and performance of AWS Glue Jobs versus EMR Serverless.
+Specifically, we aimed to determine which service is more economical for data processing and how their execution times compare.

-As a test workload we used a scenario where we take a S3-based csv dataset, perform data type conversion and save the data into another S3 location.
-This could be considered as a simulation of one of the steps in batch processing (incremental load from raw to stage layer).

-For dataset we took NewYork taxi (yellow taxi) rides data for 2022, which is sized around 4Gb in csv format.
-This represents well the typical size of incremental data batch, which doesn't usually exceed several Gb.
+We simulated a common batch processing step: loading data from "raw" to "stage" layer.
+Our test involved processing a ~4GB CSV dataset of New York taxi (yellow taxi) ride data from 2022, stored on S3.
+This dataset size is in typical range for incremental data batches (which is usually up to several GBs).
+Workload includes reading data from S3, data type conversion and writing to a different S3 location in parquet format.

-Source code for running the tests, execution logs and detailed results file you can find in [git repo](benchmark_test/README.md).
+You can find the source code, execution logs, and detailed results of our test in our [GitHub repository](benchmark_test/README.md).
-Please don't consider this as a comprehesive test, but rather as a measurement for one particular (and also common) data processing scenario.

-How do we ran tests:
+Note that this test represents a specific data processing scenario and is not intended as a comprehensive evaluation.

+### Test Methodology

-1. We ran the same workload in three different setups for each service:
+1. We ran the same workload under three different setups for each service:
-  - 6 workers, no auto-scaling.
-Each worker size = 4 vCPU and 16 Gb memory (this is Standard Glue workers size.
+  - 6 workers, no auto-scaling, with each worker having 4 vCPU and 16 GB memory. (this is Standard Glue workers size.
 In EMR we set up worker size through job run configuration)
-  - 2 workers, no auto-scaling.
-Same worker size
+  - 2 workers, no auto-scaling, with the same worker specifications
   - Auto-scaling.
 We let the service decide how to auto-scale, observing how it works using default settings.
-2. For each setup we executed 3 runs and gathering:
+2. We conducted three runs for each setup, measuring:
   - job execution time (also we pay attention to "warm-up" time needed to provision running infrastructure)
-  - resource consumption relevant to billing (for Glue it is DPU-hours consumed, for EMR Serverless: vCPU-hours and memoryGb-hours).
+  - resource consumption relevant to billing (DPU-hours for Glue and vCPU-hours and memoryGb-hours for EMR Serverless).

 ![Benchmark Test Results](img/benchmark_test_results.png)

 [*] - prices are taken for us-east-1 region.
-[**] - here we disregard cost of storage GB because: 1) our tests fit very well in 20Gb free of charge storage per worker, 2) additional Gb cost is $0.000111, which is negligible
+[**] - here we include vCPU and memoryGb cost only, disregarding the cost of storageGB because: 1) our tests fit very well in 20Gb free of charge storage per worker, 2) additional Gb cost is $0.000111, which is negligible

 ### Test takeaways

-1. Total cost of job runs where approximately 1.5 lower in EMR Serverless (among all configurations and runs)
-2. Job Execution time (here we consider billed time only, no warm-ups) was 1.2-1.6 times faster for EMR in no-auto-scale scenario and almost equal for auto-scaling.
+1. EMR Serverless was approximately 1.5 times more cost-effective than AWS Glue across various configurations.
+2. In scenarios without auto-scaling, EMR Serverless was 1.2 to 1.6 times faster than Glue.
+With auto-scaling, the execution times were almost identical.
+Here we consider billed time only, no warm-ups.
-3. If we take "total completion time" (warm-up + execution) - it's almost equal for 6 workers setup, better for EMR in 2 workers scenario, and in Glue's favor for auto-scale.
+3. Total completion time (including warm-up and execution) was comparable for both services with 6 workers, faster for EMR with 2 workers, and in Glue’s favor with auto-scaling.
 4. EMR Serverless job lifecycle contains the following state transitions: Pending (application start) -> Scheduled (resource provisioning) -> Running (actual execution)
 5. We calculated "scheduled" time as warm-up - i.e. time needed to provision infrastructure.
-"Pending" is only relevant for runs executed in EMR Serverless application after long pauses in between.
+"Pending" is only relevant for runs executed in EMR Serverless application longer periods of inactivity.
 Otherwise, it's negligible.
-6. We didn't use "preinitialized capacity" feature in EMR Serverless (as it would give this service the upperhand and would make the test not-really serverless).
+6. We didn't use "preinitialized capacity" feature in EMR Serverless to maintain an apples-to-apples comparison.
-7. Execution time varies between runs in the same setup.
-However, for EMR the difference between max and min execution time is in range of 1-2%, while for Glue it can variate up to 15%.
+7. Variability in execution times from one run to another in the same setup was more pronounced in Glue, with up to a 15% difference, whereas EMR Serverless showed a tighter range of 1-2%.
 8. In Glue testing script we used spark Data Frame functionality.
-We considered using Glue Dynamic Data Frame instead, but it didn't show any benefits (you can see this script results in "log_results" folder).
+We considered using Glue Dynamic Data Frame instead, but it didn't show any benefits in this scenario (you can see this script results in "log_results" folder).
-9. Minimum billed time for vCPUHour is 1 minute.
+9. Minimum billed time for EMR vCPUHour is 1 minute.
 For shorter jobs, reported resources consumption might differ from actually billed resource consumption.
 For our test it was the case only for autoscale setup and the difference (as we checked manually in EMR Studio) was in a range of 1-2%, negligible.

 ## Conclusion

-<<todo>>
-There are several scenarios when you can prefer using EMR serverless:
-- You intend to use something apart from PySpark
-- You are migrating existing Big Data codebase into serverless platform.
-So even you PySpark jobs require less changes (adding GlueContext; parsing parameters using awsglue.utils getResolvedOptions etc.)
-- Your workload elements tend to be small (e.g. 1 job just processing several gigabytes of data per run), so you can allocate less capacity
-- Scenario: close to "lift-and-shift" migration scenario from EMR or Hadoop cluster

-btw, if you are planning migration from existing EMR to EMR serverless, you might want to consider using EMR serverless cost estimator. [https://aws.amazon.com/blogs/big-data/amazon-emr-serverless-cost-estimator/]
+In our exploration of AWS Glue Jobs and EMR Serverless, we've closely examined their functionality, integration capabilities, cost-effectiveness, and performance.
+Based on our benchmark tests and observations, here are some key takeaways:

+**Cost-Effectiveness**: The tests indicate that EMR Serverless could be more cost-effective in certain scenarios.
+This aligns with current AWS pricing (please note, we use the current prices, while they can change in future):

+- AWS Glue is priced at **$0.44** per DPU-hour (4 vCPU + 16 Gb RAM)
+- EMR pricing is $0.052624 per vCPU per hour and $0.0057785 per GB per hour.
+So, for "4 vCPU + 16 Gb RAM" configuration the price tag is **$0.30**.
+- Further savings may be possible with EMR's Linux/ARM workers, although compatibility with specific workloads should be tested.

+**Performance**: When evaluating performance, it's crucial to consider both execution and warm-up times.
+For EMR Serverless, scheduling time may impact time-sensitive workloads.
+The preinitialized capacity feature can mitigate this but requires balancing cost against performance.

+**Integration and Usability**: Both services offer robust integration with AWS services, but AWS Glue's built-in connections provide an edge in simplicity and ease of setup, particularly for data stores integrations.

+**Potential use-cases**:
+If you are considering moving your on-premises Hadoop or EMR-on-EC2 cluster to a serverless platform, EMR Serverless presents a viable option, potentially enabling a smooth, close to "lift-and-shift" migration.

+Conversely, for smaller projects with intensive data integrations involving diverse sources like SAP HANA or Snowflake, AWS Glue Jobs may be preferable due to lower development efforts.